Pula Film Festival

-Pula Film Festival (Pulski filmski festival) is an annual Croatian film festival, established in 1954.
+The Pula Film Festival (Pulski filmski festival) is an annual Croatian film festival, established in 1954.
 It is held in a Roman amphitheater known as the Pula Arena.
-Pula Film Festival is the oldest Croatian film festival and is usually held in the summer, in July or August.
+The Pula Film Festival is the largest and oldest Croatian film festival and is usually held in the summer, in July or August.

 Apart from film screenings open to the public, the annual Croatian film industry awards are also traditionally presented at the festival.
-The awards presented at the festival (called Golden Arenas) are the main national film awards in the country, and they serve as the Croatian equivalent of the American Academy Awards.
+The awards presented at the festival (called Golden Arenas) are the main national film awards in the country.

 The festival was originally started in 1954 and within a few years it became the centerpiece event of the Yugoslav film industry, with the first national awards being presented in 1957.
 This lasted until 1991, when the festival was cancelled due to the breakup of Yugoslavia, only to resume in 1992 as the Croatian film awards festival.
 It has been held every year since (with the exception of the 1994 edition, which was also cancelled).

 History

-When it was established, it was known as the Festival of Yugoslav Film, and it quickly became the most important national film festival in SFR Yugoslavia.
+In 1954, when it was established, it was known as the Festival of Yugoslav Film, and it quickly became the most important national film festival in SFR Yugoslavia.
 Over the following decades the festival gained considerable recognition internationally, along with the Yugoslav film industry which continued to thrive since the 1960s.
 Many film production companies were soon founded across the former Yugoslavia and the industry released about 20 new feature films for nationwide distribution every year.
 These films competed for a number of awards at the festival, since the award categories and the festival concept were modeled after the Academy Awards.
-However, the festival often served as a launching pad for new films before being released in cinemas nationwide, so - unlike the Academy Awards - the festival usually marked the beginning of a new season for filmgoers, not its ending.
+However, the festival often served as a launching pad for new films before being released in cinemas nationwide, so — unlike the Academy Awards — the festival usually marked the beginning of a new season for filmgoers, not its ending.